 Overview of St. Petersburg

-Living in St. Petersburg
+St. Petersburg Florida Neighborhoods

 Apartments in St. Petersburg Work and Study

 St. Petersburg is home to the University of South Florida, St. Petersburg, which is downtown and nestled near the water and St. Petersburg College, which also has a campus on the coast.
 This makes apartments in St. Petersburg Florida ideal for college students.